veeto

 Key Takeaways

-• Establishes a state policy requiring all residential units to maintain safe maximum indoor temperatures.
+• Establishes a state policy that all dwelling units must attain a safe maximum indoor temperature.

 Summary